2016 Summit Sponsors

 Women of Color co-infected with HIV and HCV: Findings from a National Study and Recommendations to Improve Health

-Jeffrey M. Birnbaum, MD, MPH, Executive Director, Health & Education Alternatives for Teens (HEAT), SUNY Downstate Medical Center and SPH Betsy Eastwood, PhD, CUNY Graduate School of Public Health & Health Policy
+Jeffrey M. Birnbaum, MD, MPH, Executive Director, Health & Education Alternatives for Teens (HEAT), SUNY Downstate Medical Center and SPH Betsy Eastwood, PhD, CUNY Graduate School of Public Health & Health Policy, Sean J. Haley, PhD, MPH, CUNY Graduate School of Public Health and Health Policy

 This sesssion will inform clinicians and women living with HIV/AIDS about the surprising amount of co-infection with Hepatitis C (HCV), risks for HCV and the importance of testing and periodic re-testing for HCV.
 We will discuss the improvements in treatment for HCV and report research findings and impart new information to help keep women with HIV healthy.